ensembleanalytics/ensembleci/CONTRIBUTING.md

 This document describes how to download, run and contribute to the Timeflow source code.

+## Contributions

+We welcome contributions and feedback from users and developers to help move the product forward.

 ## Architecture

 There are three components to the Timeflow architecture: